TreyBastian/colourize/README.md

 An ANSI colour terminal package for Go.
 Supports all ANSI colours and emphasis.
 Not compatible with Windows systems.

+# Project is no longer maintained.
+This project is no longer maintained.
+However it's also complete.
+It has not and will not be updated with new Go features.

 # Installation

      go get github.com/TreyBastian/colourize